If you're not a

-Over the past four years the TCPA has been leading a campaign for a new generation of Garden Cities as part of a portfolio of solutions to meet the nation’s housing needs.
+Over the past five years the TCPA has been leading a campaign for a new generation of Garden Cities as part of a portfolio of solutions to meet the nation’s housing needs.
 The creation of 21st Century Garden Cities should supplement the continuing task of urban regeneration and renewal of older towns (which may, in part, involve the creation of Garden Suburbs which borrow from Garden City ideals).

-The TCPA has produced a number of documents as part of its a re-invigorated campaign in support of a new generation of beautiful, inclusive and sustainable Garden Cities and Suburbs.
+The TCPA has produced a number of publications as part of its a re-invigorated campaign in support of a new generation of beautiful, inclusive and sustainable Garden Cities and Suburbs.
 The suite of documents listed to the left of this page sets out the practical actions needed to make 21st century Garden Cities and Suburbs a reality and provide detail and case studies on a wide range of key issues, including planning, investment, land assembly, delivery, and longterm stewardship.